 This report provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned, leased, or controlled by the College of Southern Maryland (CSM).
-This report also includes institutional policies concerning campus security, such as policies regarding sexual assault, alcohol and other drugs.
+This report also includes institutional policies concerning campus security, such as policies regarding sexual assault, alcohol, and other drugs.

-On March 7, 2013, President Obama signed into law the Violence Against Women Reauthorization Act (VAWA) and included in VAWA is the Campus Sexual Violence Elimination Act (Campus saVE Act) which expands the Clery Act and other regulations.
-The Campus saVE Act expands the Clery Act's coverage to include victims of domestic violence, dating violence and stalking.
+On March 7, 2013, President Obama signed into law the Violence Against Women Reauthorization Act (VAWA) and included in VAWA is the Campus Sexual Violence Elimination Act (Campus Save Act) which expands the Clery Act and other regulations.
+The Campus Save Act expands the Clery Act's coverage to include victims of domestic violence, dating violence and stalking.

 The College distributes a notice of availability of this Annual Security Report by October 1st of each year to every member of the college community.
-Anyone, including prospective students and employees, may obtain a paper copy of this report by contacting the Public Safety Department at 301-934-7888, or by visiting http://ready.csmd.edu/ and clicking on CSM Annual Security Report or http://www.csmd.edu/ and also clicking on CSM Annual Security Report.
+Anyone, including prospective students and employees, may obtain a paper copy of this report by contacting the Public Safety Department at 301-934-7888, or by visiting http://ready.csmd.edu/ and clicking on CSM Annual Security Report.